Audiobooks

 m4b-merge is in turn dependent on m4b-tool, which is a complicated Python script to invoke in turn a complicated PHP script, which feels like too many layers of indirection.

-All that said, using sloppily-designed power tools that might hurt me is kinda my jam, so I am still using it.
+Using sloppily-designed power tools that might hurt me is kinda my jam, so I am still using it occasionally.

 Audiobookshelf is an open-source self-hosted media server for your audiobooks and podcasts.

 Minimalist audiobook converter.
 Free.
-Only just noticed so have not used.
-KrumpetPirate/AAXtoMP3: Convert Audible’s .aax filetype to MP3, FLAC, M4A, or OPUS
+Only just noticed, so I have not used it KrumpetPirate/AAXtoMP3: Convert Audible’s .aax filetype to MP3, FLAC, M4A, or OPUS

 The purpose of this software is to convert AAX (or AAXC) files to common MP3, M4A, M4B, flac and ogg formats through a basic bash script frontend to FFMPEG.